Microsoft Licensing

 • You purchase CALs for each user or device accessing the system.
 CALs can be User CALs (per named user) or Device CALs, and often have different levels (e.g., Professional CAL for full functionality, Basic CAL for limited access).

-For example, an on-prem Dynamics CRM deployment might involve buying a CRM Server license (several thousand dollars) plus a Professional User CAL for each user (perhaps over $1,000 per user one-time).
-The organization must also provide the infrastructure (Windows/SQL Server, hardware, networking) and IT support for that system.
+For example, an on-premises Dynamics CRM deployment might involve purchasing a CRM Server license (several thousand dollars) plus a Professional User CAL for each user (approximately $1,000 per user, one-time).

-Summary: Cloud licensing is OPEX (ongoing expense), scaling up or down with usage, and always including the latest software updates.
-On-prem licensing is CAPEX (upfront ownership of licenses); it may be cheaper over a long horizon if you already have infrastructure and donโ€™t need continuous upgrades, but you take on the responsibility of running and updating the system.
+On-prem licensing is a CAPEX (upfront ownership of licenses) approach; it may be cheaper over a long horizon if you already have infrastructure and donโ€™t need continuous upgrades, but you take on the responsibility of running and updating the system.

 Read Dynamics 365 Licensing Metrics and Models.